The greater-Sacramento region is an excellent place for local libations.

 Six craft breweries in the Barrel District make it a fun place for a pub crawl.

 Fort Rock Brewing is a great place to start your tour of the Barrel District.
 Started by two sisters, their friend from high school, and their three respective spouses, Fork Rock is the kind of place that makes everyone feel part of the family.
-To satisfy the cravings of any hop heads out there, their beer line-up is particularly notable for their seven different IPAs on tap.
+To satisfy the cravings of any hop heads out there, their beer line-up is particularly notable for their several different IPAs on tap.
 If you love catching up on the latest beer trend, Fork Rock has a fantastic hazy East Coast-style IPA called the Hazy Hop Goblin.
 Give it a try and see what all the hazy hop hype is all about.

 From there, make your way to Claimstake Brewing, a place for libations with a name that tips its hat to the wild-west heritage of Northern California.
 This establishment specializes in small batches, meaning that you never know what you are going to get when you walk in, but you can be assured it will be tasty.
 Its loyal following loves the stout and IPA, but since its tap list changes weekly, you often don’t know what you will have to choose from until you show up, which is half the fun.

-The folks behind Thin Line Brewing, the next brewery on the tour, believe that a life well lived is life with a cold beer in hand.
-They only operate two kegs at a time and are what is known as a nano brewery.
+The folks behind Thin Line Brewing, the next brewery on the tour, believe that a life well-lived is life with a cold beer in hand.
+They only operate two kegs at a time and are what is known as a nano-brewery.
 Don’t let the tiny size of this brewery fool you.
 These brewers know how to pack their beers with flavor and finesse.
 Seasonal brews, like the Light-Duty Berliner Sour and the 40 on the Beach Pineapple Saison stand out from the crowd.
 The brewery also supports emergency responders.
 That involvement with the local community goes a long way in endearing them to its favorite customers.
 Bonus!
 Well-behaved dogs are welcome on leashes inside the brewery.

-Burning Barrel is the most recent brewery to open in Rancho Cordova.
 According to its founders, Burning Barrel is “driven to push the boundaries of what beer is today and set the standard for what is to come.”
 So, expect to find fresh twists on classic styles and some creative combinations, like its Vanilla Kisses, a porter infused with Madagascar vanilla that features a chocolate aroma.
 It has a large tasting room and often provides food from local vendors to order as well.

 With so much to choose from, it's no surprise that the Barrel District is a rising star in the world of craft libations.
 See for yourself the creative offerings that make this section of Rancho Cordova a must-see destination.
+Check out all of the breweries and distilleries in Rancho Cordova.

 Written by Jill Sanford for RootsRated Media in partnership with Rancho Cordova Travel and Tourism.
+Edited by staff.